himynameisjonas/spotbot/README.md

   - **playing** _read/write_ Boolean showing current status (playing/paused)
   - **next** _write_ Boolean.
 Set to true to skip to next track in queue/playlist.
 Will be set to false again as soon the player has changed track.
 - **playlist**
-  - **uri** _read/write_ Uri to the current playlist/album.
-Set to a new value to change playlist/album.
+  - **uri** _read/write_ URI to the current playlist/album.
+Set to a new URI/URL to change playlist/album.
   - **shuffle** _read/write_ Boolean to controll shuffle on/off for the current playlist.
   - **name** _read-only_ Name of the current playlist.
   - **tracks** _read-only_ Array of Uri:s of the current playlist’s tracks.